-In addition to Proficient, the Advanced student is able to recognizes patterns and makes generalizations about characteristics of positive and negative numbers in real-world contexts (may use any rational number, including fractions and decimals).
+In addition to Proficient, the Advanced student is able to recognize patterns and make generalizations about characteristics of positive and negative numbers in real-world contexts (may use any rational number, including fractions and decimals).

 The Proficient student is able to understand that positive and negative integers are used together to describe quantities having opposite directions or values and use them to represent quantities in real-world contexts, explaining the meaning of 0 in each situation.